mdeweerd/zha-toolkit/README.md

 will trigger the device to request this update from the coordinator (in this case zigpy).

-Prior to notifying the device, `ota_notify` will request all image provides to update the list of available images.
+Prior to notifying the device, `ota_notify` will request all image providers to update the list of available images.
 By default, this is only done on startup, so when you add a new image to your local directory or when a new update is available from a third party, you'd have to restart HA.
 But with `ota_notify` no restart is required.

 For details on how to setup your images sources, check the [zigpy wiki section](https://github.com/zigpy/zigpy/wiki/OTA-Device-Firmware-Updates#enabling-ota-updates).